Education Research Current Organisation and Cooperation NL

 Presently, I am involved as Co-I in the British Arts and Humanities Research Council funded research project Museum of Dreams: Silent Antiquity Films in the British National Film Archive (October 2023-26), submitted by Prof Maria Wyke (University College London), with myself (Arts & Culture, VU), Aylin Atacan (UCL) and Bryony Dixon (BFI) as Co-I, and in collaboration with various European film archives, UCL's technical staff, and a focus group from various disciplines.
 The project will establish a better understanding of both the modern reception of classical antiquity and the transnational history and cultural status of silent cinema.
 By focusing on the BFI holdings and comparing them with those surviving in other, mainly European archives such as Eye Filmmuseum (Amsterdam), the project will situate the UK firmly within the global network that produced, distributed, exhibited, consumed, and curated the classical antiquity films of the early 20th century, and establish for those films an important educational legacy in the 21st century.
 First workshops have been held in London and Bologna 2024, while various workshops, a comprehensive relational and comparative database, a final conference, an edited volume, an exhibition, and educational offsprings are forthcoming in 2025-26.

 Related to this is my latest book.
 December 2020 I was granted a Research Fellowship by NIAS (Netherlands Institute of Advanced Study for the Humanities and Social Sciences).
 Between September 2021 and January 2022 I have thus worked on the manuscript of my latest monograph, Quo vadis?, Cabiria and the 'Archaeologists': Early Italian Cinema’s Appropriation of Art and Archaeology.
 It has been published in October 2023 by Kaplan, Turin, within the series ‘La favilla, la vampa, la cenere’, edited by Silvio Alovisio and Luca Mazzei.
 The book has been presented in Pordenone (Giornate del Cinema Muto), Turin (University of Turin), Rome (Royal Dutch Institute), Amsterdam (Eye Filmmuseum), and Paris (Fondation Jerôme Seydoux-Pathé).
-Several reviews have appeared in 2024 in academic journals dealing with film, art, and classical studies, such as International Journal of the Classical Tradition, Screen, Imago, Medienwissenschaft Rezensionen/ Reviews, and Nineteenth-Century Art Worldwide.
+Several reviews have appeared in 2024 in academic journals dealing with film, art, and classical studies, such as International Journal of the Classical Tradition, Screen, Imago, Medienwissenschaft Rezensionen/ Reviews, 1895, and Nineteenth-Century Art Worldwide.
 See Reviews and Interviews for reviews.
+A pdf of the book can be downloaded for free from my personal site.

 In 2018-2021 I was involved as one of the three co-advisors to the curatorial team of the exhibition Enfin le cinéma!
 Arts, images et spectacles en France (1833-1907) (Musée d'Orsay, Paris, 28 Sept.
 2021 - 16 Jan.
 2022).
 I was particularly involved in the penultimate room on the theme of History (history painting & early historical films) and also wrote a text on this in the accompanying catalogue.
 The exhibition was extremely well received by the press and by the audience.